-* the ability to work remotely and France's superior high-speed internet roll-out
+* The ability to work remotely and France's superior high-speed internet roll-out

-* the relative affordability of beautiful houses with lots of space to enjoy spending time with family and friends
+* The relative affordability of beautiful houses with lots of space to enjoy spending time with family and friends

 * Easy access without having to fly.
 Swerving the chaotic and unreliable airports for the significantly more civilised rail and ferry options

-* Being able to spend extended periods of time enjoying the warmer, sunnier weather
+* Being able to spend extended periods of time enjoying the warmer, sunnier weather & a base from which to explore more widely

 * Fresh produce, great food and wine - Enjoying the french way of life that is impossible to replicate anywhere else in the world

 France is a huge and varied country and most peoples' research starts online.
-There is lots of more valuable information you can collect from the comfort of your armchair that will mean that when you do get to France, your viewing trip is as productive as possible.
+There is lots of valuable information you can collect from the comfort of your armchair that will mean that when you do get to France, your viewing trip is as productive as possible.
 Here are some useful resources to help get started:

 LOCATION, LOCATION, LOCATION…….